fenago/puppet-course/quickstart/md/Lab_4.md

 ### The user resource

-The title of the resource is the username (login name) of the user; in this example, `hsing-hui`.
+- The title of the resource is the username (login name) of the user; in this example, `hsing-hui`.
 The `ensure => present` attribute says that the user should exist on the system.

-The `uid` attribute needs a little more explanation.
-On Unix-like systems, each user has an individual numerical id, known as the **uid**.
-The text name associated with the user is merely a convenience for those (mere humans, for example) who prefer strings to numbers.
+- On Unix-like systems, each user has an individual numerical id, known as the **uid**.
 Access permissions are in fact based on the uid and not the username.

-The `home` attribute sets the user\'s home directory (this will be the current working directory when the user logs in, if she does log in, and also the default working directory for cron jobs that run as the user).
+- The `home` attribute sets the user\'s home directory (this will be the current working directory when the user logs in, if she does log in).

-The `shell` attribute specifies the command-line shell to run when the user logs in interactively.
+- The `shell` attribute specifies the command-line shell to run when the user logs in interactively.
 For humans, this will generally be a user shell, such as `/bin/bash` or `/bin/sh`.

-For service users, such as `www-data`, the shell should be set to `/usr/sbin/nologin` (on Ubuntu systems), which does not allow interactive access, and prints a message saying
+**Note:** For service users, such as
+`www-data`, the shell should be set to `/usr/sbin/nologin` (on Ubuntu systems), which does not allow interactive access, and prints a message saying